mitchellston/MMM-Ring/README.md

-# DEPRICATED - original creator no longer has a Ring device and can not maintain this code base as a result
+# Trying to see if i can get this module to work properly again (For me login won't work)

 # MMM-Ring